d0tTino/d0tTino/docs/installation.md

    ```
 2. Copy or symlink the files from this repository to your profile directory.
 3. From an elevated PowerShell window, run `bootstrap.ps1` (or call
-   `install.sh` from a regular shell) to set up your PATH.
-The script relies on
+   `install.sh` from a regular shell).
+The wrappers simply forward their
-   the shared helpers for fonts, palettes and Git hooks.
-You must run the
+   arguments to the common installer which cleans up your PATH, installs fonts
-   PowerShell script from an **elevated** window so that
+   and sets up Git hooks.
+You must run the PowerShell script from an
-   `scripts/fix-path.ps1` can modify the user PATH.
+   **elevated** window so that the helper can modify the user PATH.
    Pass the appropriate flags to install the core tools automatically.
 The
    equivalent command using `install.sh` is shown below:
    ```bash